FlavScents AInsights Entry for Ethylene Brassylate (CAS: 105-95-3)

 6. Regulatory Status (Regional Overview)

-- United States: Recognized as GRAS by FEMA for flavor use, although primarily used in fragrances.
+- United States: Recognized as GRAS by FEMA for use in flavors.

 - United Kingdom: Follows EU regulations post-Brexit with no significant divergence reported.